mkchoi212/Maroon/README.md

 Animations for tapping and holding onto contact tableview cells is slightly unnatural.

 #Future Features
+- Slide show in the home view of all images from the RSS feed
+- Scheduler in home screen via navgiation bar?

 # Licence
 TAMU Mobile is released under the MIT license.
 See LICENSE for details.